rafaelaznar/compostable/README.md

-# TrolleyesAngularClient
+# WildCartAngularClient
-Angular Client for Trolleyes Server.
+WildCart is an Angular Client for the Trolleyes Server.
+Currently in development.